Extremal Lagrangian tori in toric domains: Proof of Theorem

-For the second bullet point, we prove that symplectization levels consist of trivial cylinders over closed Reeb orbits and do not appear for stability reasons.
+For the second bullet point, we prove that symplectization levels consist of trivial cylinders over closed Reeb orbits, and hence we disregard them since non-stable components are disregarded in the limit.

 The underlying graph of the building $\mathbb{H}$ is a tree because the building $\mathbb{H}$ has genus zero.
-By Lemma \ref{excontradiction}, exactly $n+1$ edges emanate from the vertex $C_{\mathrm{bot}}$ in the underlying graph.
+By the previous arguments, exactly $n+1$ edges emanate from the vertex $C_{\mathrm{bot}}$ in the underlying graph.
 Let $C_1, C_2,\dots, C_n,C_{n+1}$ be the trees that emanate from $n+1$ ends of $C_{\mathrm{bot}}$.
 Each $C_i$ is a topological plane.
 Suppose a smooth connected punctured curve in $C_1$ has more than one negative end.
 By the maximum principle, this curve must have at least one positive puncture.
 Removing this curve component from $C_1$ will produce at least three connected components of the tree $C_1$, of which two are topological planes.
 The intersection of these two topological planes with the top level $\mathbb{CP}^n\setminus L$ contains at least two disks because $S^*L$ has no contractible closed Reeb orbits.
-Thus, we have more than $n+1$ disks in the top level, which contradicts Lemma \ref{excontradiction}.
+Thus, we have more than $n+1$ disks in the top level, which is a contradiction by the previous discussion.

 Suppose $C_1$ has a smooth connected curve component with at least two positive ends.
 The trees emerging from the positive ends of this component intersect the top level by the maximum principle.
 The intersection contains a plane and a compact surface (not necessarily embedded) with a boundary on $L$.
-The existence of this compact surface contradicts the first bullet point.
+The existence of this compact surface contradicts the conclusions made in the previous paragraphs.
 Thus, every smooth connected component of each $C_i$ in the symplectization is a holomorphic cylinder with a negative and a positive end.
 This cylinder is trivial.
-It will become clear from the upcoming Lemmas.
+It will become clear from the upcoming Lemmas. \end{proof} Putting everything together, we conclude that the building $\mathbb{H}$ has only two levels.
+The bottom level of the building $\mathbb{H}$ in $T^*L$ contains a smooth connected punctured sphere $C_{\mathrm{bot}}$ with exactly $n+1$ positive ends that carries the tangency constraint $\ll \mathcal{T}_D^{n-1}q\gg$ and the Hamiltonian perturbation around $q$.
+The top level $\mathbb{CP}^n\setminus L$ consists of $n+1$ negatively asymptotically cylindrical simple $J_{\infty}$-holomorphic planes $u_1,u_2,\dots,u_{n}, u_{\infty}$.
+Since the building is connected, there are no curve components other than $u_1,u_2,\dots,u_{n}, u_{\infty}$, and $C_{\mathrm{bot}}$.
+This completes the proof of the claim we made at the beginning of this section.